Michasa/100DaysofSnek/100_Days_of_Code.md

 ### Day 6: January 10

 **Today's Progress**: It appears in python for ranges ('e.g. [x:n]), that last numeral is the cut off point and it is not included in the result, so its like n-1.
 Tried a number duplicate removal exercise and my answer was totally different from Mosh's, his was more succinct.
 But I suppose thats the beauty of code.
 Also got introduced to tupples and that python has an equivalent to deconstruction called unpackaging!

+### Day 7: January 11

+**Today's Progress**: Got introduced to dictionaries, they're basically a lot like javascript object so they weren't too difficult.
+Got different methods but I can again see similarities

 <!-- https://www.youtube.com/watch?v=DzDtzbcmb58&feature=emb_title&ab_channel=suneynasharma -->